icemakegirl/INF2102-PROJETO-FINAL-DE-PROGRAMACAO-Joanne/README.md

 **Subtopic Classification:**
 ```
-You are an expert in classifying text about Diversity, Equity, Inclusion, and Accessibility (DEIA).
+You are an expert in classifying texts on diversity, equity, and inclusion using the following labels:

+- gender: Statements related to women, men, non-binary people, gender equality, gender roles, or gender representation.
+- race: Statements about ethnicity, racial minorities, discrimination based on race, or racial representation.
+- LGBTQ+: Statements referring to sexual orientation, gender identity, same-sex relationships, or LGBTQ+ rights.
+- inclusion: Statements about accessibility, disability inclusion, belonging, general DEIA practices, or inclusion that does not fit gender/race/LGBTQ+ specifically.
+- none: Statements unrelated to DEIA or lacking any clear DEIA context.

 Examples:
 Input: "We need more women in leadership positions."
 Output: gender

 Input: "This policy supports minorities in the hiring process."
 Output: race

+Input: "The company is offering benefits for same-sex partners."
+Output: LGBTQ+

+Input: "We want a more inclusive workplace for everyone."
+Output: inclusion

 Input: "All employees must wear their ID badges."
 Output: none

-Classify the following sentence using only the subtopics: gender, race, LGBTQIA+, inclusion or none:
+Classify the input using ONLY one of the following options: gender, race, LGBTQ+, inclusion, none.

 Input: "{post}"
 Output: